cs-chan/Total-Text-Dataset/README.md

 ### Copyright
 The Total-Text database is free to the academic community for research purpose usage only.

-Copyright 2018, Multimedia Signal Processing Lab, University of Malaya.
+Copyright 2018, Center of Image and Signal Processing, Faculty of Computer Science and Information Technology, University of Malaya.